How to get a test

 Follow any instructions you get, like turning up on time, calling ahead or waiting in your car.

-People testing you may wear protective equipment likes gowns or face coverings — this is nothing to worry about, it helps protect them and everyone they are testing.
+People testing you may wear protective equipment likes gowns or face coverings.
+This is nothing to worry about, it helps protect them and everyone they’re testing.

 If you test positive

 If you test positive a health professional will call you to discuss: